cgwire/kitsu/docs/first_production/README.md

 This way, you can link all your assets to one or several episodes before the storyboard/animatic stage.

-You can now see the asset appearing in the middle part of the screen (2).
+You can now see the asset in the middle of the screen (2).
 Next to the asset's name is the number of times it has been added.
 In this example, we have added two times the character asset Llama.